myntra/hapreload/README.md

 print rpc_call(url, "Haproxy.Generate", args)
 ```

-Methods to modify global,default and frontend do no exist.
-Assuming it's one off, we do this manually right now.
+Methods to modify global,default and frontend do not exist.
+Assuming it's one off,
+we do this manually right now.

 ### Swarm Example